Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Workaholic energyAlgorithm rewards consistency

-When you scroll through top influencers, you’re often looking at Type 3s who’ve found their psychological home.
+When you scroll through top influencers, you’re usually looking at Type 3s who’ve found their psychological home.

 Each Type’s Influencer Style